juandebravo/hanoi/README.md

 # Scenarios

-* Check if the functionality A is enabled to user B.
+* Check if the functionality A is enabled for user B.

 ```python
 rollout.is_enabled('A', B)